Code-gnosis/Code-gnosis/README.md

-- 👋 Hi, I’m @Code-gnosis
+- 👋 Hi, I’m @thierry sebakunzi
 - 👀 I’m interested in the Kingdom of God.
-- 🌱 I’m currently learning node js
 - 💞️ I’m looking to collaborate on the biggest porjects in the world
 - 📫 How to reach me @email - sebakunzithierry@gmail.com